-Submit Your Comment →Suggested language — edit freely, then copy:
+Submit Your Comment → How to comment →Sample comment — edit freely, then copy:

 DC is a city of beauty and order.
 I'd like to help it survive.
 And have some fun doing so (particularly at the expense of certain others).